Lil Nas X: Coming out

 In early June 2019, Lil Nas X came out to his sister and father and he felt "the universe was signalling him to do so", despite his uncertainty whether his fans would stick by him or not.
-On June 30, 2019, the last day of Pride Month, Lil Nas X came out publicly as gay, tweeting: "some of y'all already know, some of y'all don't care, some of y'all not gone [fuck with me] no more. but before this month ends i want y'all to listen closely to c7osure. 🌈🤩✨" The tweet confirmed earlier suspicions when he first indicated this in his track "c7osure".
+On June 30, 2019, the last day of Pride Month, Lil Nas X came out publicly as gay.
+His tweet confirmed earlier suspicions when he first indicated this in his track "C7osure (You Like)".
 Rolling Stone noted the song "touches on themes such as coming clean, growing up and embracing one's self".
 The next day he tweeted again, this time highlighting the rainbow-colored building on the cover art of his EP 7, with the caption reading "deadass thought i made it obvious".
 He was unambiguous in an interview several days later on BBC Breakfast, where he stated that he was gay and understands that his sexuality is not readily accepted in the country or rap music communities.

 The response to the news was mostly positive, but also garnered a large amount of homophobic backlash on social media, to which Lil Nas X also reacted.
 The backlash also came from the hip hop community, drawing attention to homophobia in hip hop culture.
 In January 2020, rapper Pastor Troy made homophobic comments on the outfit Lil Nas X wore during the Grammy Awards, to which Lil Nas X responded: "Damn I look good in that pic on god."

-In January 2023, Lil Nas X tweeted a new statement about his sexual orientation, writing "be [for real] would y’all be mad at me if i thought i was a little bisexual".
-The next day, he tweeted "that was my last time coming out the closet i promise".
+In January 2023, Lil Nas X tweeted a statement suggesting he was "a little bisexual".
+The next day he tweeted "that was my last time coming out the closet i promise".
+In November 2023, he tweeted that he was "still gay".

 Religion

-Lil Nas X stated in September 2021 that he was an atheist "at one point," but is now "a very spiritual person in terms of the Universe, how everything works."
+Lil Nas X stated in September 2021 that he was an atheist "at one point", but is now "a very spiritual person in terms of the Universe, how everything works."
+In December 2023, he wrote that he was entering his "Christian era".

+Politics

+Lil Nas X endorsed Vice President Kamala Harris for president in the 2024 presidential election.

+Legal issues

+On August 21, 2025, Lil Nas X was arrested in Los Angeles, and briefly hospitalized on suspicion of an overdose.
+Videos shared by TMZ showed him walking down the middle of Ventura Boulevard at 6 am in white underpants and white boots, while asking the cameraman repeatedly if they were "coming to the party tonight".
+A spokesperson from the Los Angeles Police Department told Billboard that after police were called, the rapper "charged at officers and was taken into custody"; he was booked into jail on what NBC Los Angeles described as "suspicion of misdemeanor battery on a police officer".
+Two days later, a video from the same night surfaced showing Lil Nas X completely naked walking in the street.

+On August 25, 2025, his charges were upgraded to felony charges—three of battery with injury to a police officer, and one of resisting arrest.